pubkey/rxdb/docs-src/quickstart.md

 });
 ```

-For the other methods to change a documents data, [see here](./rx-document.md#update)

 ### Delete a document

-Delete a RxDocument by calling `myDocument.remove()`.
-This will set the documents state to `DELETED` which ensures that it will be no longer found in query results.
-RxDB stores even deleted documents so that it is able to sync the deleted state to other instances during [replication](./replication.md).
-The deleted document will be purged in a later point in time with the [cleanup plugin](./cleanup.md).
+You can soft delete an RxDocument by calling `myDocument.remove()`.
+This will set the document's state to `DELETED` which ensures that it will not be returned in query results.
+RxDB keeps deleted documents in the database so that it is able to sync the deleted state to other instances during database [replication](./replication.md).
+Deleted documents can be purged in a later point with the [cleanup plugin](./cleanup.md) if needed.

 ## Query Operations

-### Normal Query
+### Simple Query

-Like many NoSQL databases, RxDB uses the Mango syntax for query operations.
+Like many NoSQL databases, RxDB uses the [Mango syntax](https://github.com/cloudant/mango){:target="_blank"} for query operations.
 To run a query, you first create an RxQuery object with `myCollection.find()` and then call `.exec()` on that object to fetch the query results.

 ```ts
 const foundDocuments = await myDatabase.todos.find({